 The traffic using the ferries began an inevitable decline following the construction of the suspension bridges at Gluges (1845) and at Meyronne (1847).

 The main D840 road divides the village in two, but on either side are good paths on ancient tracks.
-Montvalent is the crossroads of two long-distance footpaths: the GR652, to Carennac and beyond, and the GR46 Saint Jacques de Compostelle route to Rocamadour from Martel and the north.
+Montvalent is the crossroads of two long-distance footpaths: the GR652, from Carennac, Laroquebrou and beyond, and the GR46 Saint Jacques de Compostelle route to Rocamadour from Martel and the north.
+A new path was inaugurated in 2011 from Bourganeuf via Collonges-la-Rouge and Montvalent to Rocamadour.

 The church of St Christopher dates from the 12th century.
 It has a wooden sculpted altar piece and a fresco on the wall facing the tiny cemetery.
 You can stop in the little square at the foot of the old square guard tower which was part of the old fortifications.
-If you cross the main road and take the street up through the village, on your left is the superb market hall, recently constructed from reclaimed materials.
+If you cross the main road and take the street up through the village, on your left is the superb market hall, recently constructed on the site of an old house by its owner, from reclaimed materials.

-The steep road down to the lower part of the village leads to the fountain of Lombard, the re-emergence of the Finou and, 600 metres to the north on the GR46, the fountain of Saint Georges where the water from the Gouffre de Padirac, 11km away, resurfaces.
+The steep road down to the lower part of the village leads to the fountain of Lombard, the re-emergence of the Finou and, 600 metres to the north on the GR46, the fountain of St Georges where the water from the Gouffre de Padirac, 11km away, resurfaces and, from there, flows into the Dordogne.

-Restaurants in summer: a bar/restaurant in the village centre, the Vieux Chêne bar/restaurant on the banks of the river Dordogne, and a buvette/bar/restaurant, la Glugette, next to the tennis courts at the river bridge at Gluges.
+Restaurants in summer: a bar/restaurant in the village centre, the Vieux Chêne bar/restaurant on the banks of the river Dordogne, and a buvette/snack bar next to the tennis courts at the river bridge at Gluges.